Economics: Production, cost, and efficiency

 In microeconomics, production is the conversion of inputs into outputs.
 It is an economic process that uses inputs to create a commodity or a service for exchange or direct use.
 Production is a flow and thus a rate of output per period of time.
-Distinctions include such production alternatives as for consumption (food, haircuts, etc.) vs. investment goods (new tractors, buildings, roads, etc.), public goods (national defence, smallpox vaccinations, etc.) or private goods (new computers, bananas, etc.), and "guns" vs "butter".
+Distinctions include such production alternatives as for consumption (food, haircuts, etc.) vs. investment goods (new tractors, buildings, roads, etc.), public goods (national defence, smallpox vaccinations, etc.) or private goods, and "guns" vs "butter".

-Opportunity cost is the economic cost of production: the value of the next best opportunity foregone.
-Choices must be made between desirable yet mutually exclusive actions.
-It has been described as expressing "the basic relationship between scarcity and choice".
-For example, if a baker uses a sack of flour to make pretzels one morning, then the baker cannot use either the flour or the morning to make bagels instead.
-Part of the cost of making pretzels is that neither the flour nor the morning are available any longer, for use in some other way.
-The opportunity cost of an activity is an element in ensuring that scarce resources are used efficiently, such that the cost is weighed against the value of that activity in deciding on more or less of it.
-Opportunity costs are not restricted to monetary or financial costs but could be measured by the real cost of output forgone, leisure, or anything else that provides the alternative benefit (utility).

 Inputs used in the production process include such primary factors of production as labour services, capital (durable produced goods used in production, such as an existing factory), and land (including natural resources).
 Other inputs may include intermediate goods used in production of final goods, such as the steel in a new car.

 Economic efficiency measures how well a system generates desired output with a given set of inputs and available technology.
-Efficiency is improved if more output is generated without changing inputs, or in other words, the amount of "waste" is reduced.
+Efficiency is improved if more output is generated without changing inputs.
 A widely accepted general standard is Pareto efficiency, which is reached when no further change can make someone better off without making someone else worse off.